Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 A.1.1.
 Overview

 Application form ESDC SDE 0093, entitled Application: Canada Education Savings Grant (CESG) and Canada Learning Bond (CLB), includes several components.
-The table below describes all components included in the application form.
 To download and fill out the form, refer to the Resources for RESP promoters web page.

-• purpose: to collect information to apply for Basic CESG, Additional CESG and CLB when the beneficiary is under 18 years old.
-If the beneficiary is between 18 and 20 years of age, use form ESDC SDE 0107 to apply for the CLB
+• Purpose: to collect information to apply for the Basic CESG, the Additional CESG and the CLB when the beneficiary is under 18 years old.
+If the beneficiary is between 18 to 20 years of age, use form ESDC SDE 0107 to apply for the CLB

-• signatures required: a custodial parent/legal guardian must complete this annex.
+• Signatures required: a custodial parent or the legal guardian must complete this annex.
 No signature is required

 A.1.1.3.
 Annex B

-• signatures required: the primary caregiver (PCG) or their cohabiting spouse or common-law partner or custodial parent/legal guardian
+• Signatures required: the primary caregiver (PCG) or their spouse, and/or the custodial parent or the legal guardian

-• purpose: to collect information from the PCG or their cohabiting spouse or common-law partner or a custodial parent/legal guardian
+• Purpose: to collect information from the PCG or their spouse or the custodial parent or the legal guardian

 • a beneficiary is under 18 years old

-• the PCG or their cohabiting spouse or common-law partner is not a subscriber
+• the PCG or their spouse isn't the subscriber of this RESP

-Note that in some instances, the subscriber may not be the custodial parent/legal guardian.
-In that case, a custodial parent/legal guardian must complete Annex B to provide the beneficiary’s Social Insurance Number (SIN).
+Note that in some instances, the subscriber may not be the custodial parent or the legal guardian.
+In that case, a custodial parent or the legal guardian must complete Annex B to provide the beneficiary’s Social Insurance Number (SIN).

-• all beneficiaries in the RESP must be siblings
+• all beneficiaries in the same RESP must be siblings

-• both of the following must be residents of British Columbia at the time of application:
+• both of the following must be residents of British Columbia (BC) at the time of application:

 • the beneficiary

-• the custodial parent/legal guardian listed on the Annex D
+• the custodial parent or the legal guardian listed on the Annex D

 A.1.2.
 Checklists for the form ESDC SDE 0093